whatwg/html/CONTRIBUTING.md

-# HTML Standard contributor guidelines
+# HTML Standard Contributor Guidelines

 These are the guidelines for contributing to the HTML Standard.
 First see the [WHATWG contributor guidelines](https://github.com/whatwg/meta/blob/main/CONTRIBUTING.md).